 Getting your kids to dress appropriately for the weather can be difficult, but this what to wear app turns that everyday dilemma into an engaging and fun learning game for kids 3-5 years of age.
 With the Kids Clothes & Seasons: Learn to dress up app, by Pyjamas Apps, young kids will learn how to dress themselves according to the weather conditions outside.

 In this educational game for the iPad, toddlers, preschoolers, and early elementary kids will get a chance to explore all 4 seasons of the year.
 This Kids Clothes & Seasons game features colorful graphics, simple animations, and a choice to play as either a boy or girl character.
 There are 77 different clothing articles to select from, as well as a few accessory items too.
 And all 4 seasons of the year feature inside and outside scenes that incorporate a fun look-and-find type game, with a total of 6 interactive objects for kids to find in each season.

-This kids’ what to wear app is made for a young age group (3-5 years).
-The animations and interactions are very simple but engaging.
-The 4 seasonal game choices are cleverly displayed as hanging-picture-frames on a wall.
-Kids earn stars by finding the 3 interactive objects in the indoor scene and the other 3 in the outdoor scene.
-Although the earned stars are different for each outdoor scene, the stars rewarded in the bedroom scene are the same each time, which gets stale.
-The first season your child will explore is the summer, and others unlock after a season is completed.
-There is a fun opening/closing door animation all throughout this kids’ game that takes you from the season selection gallery, into the room, and outside.
+This Games app is appropriate for the 3-5 year old age group and highlights simple animations and interactions that are sure to capture the attention of young children.
+To start, your kids will discover that the 4 seasonal game choices are cleverly displayed as hung picture frames on the wall.
+As kids explore and play they will earn stars by finding the 3 interactive objects in the indoor scene and the other 3 in the outdoor scene.
+The earned stars are different for each outdoor scene, but the stars rewarded for the indoor (bedroom) scene are for the same objects each time, making this activity very redundant.